 exterior, I have a lot of love in me.

-much I love to eat and
+They know how much I love to eat and

 thoroughly enjoy sweets, especially